oriuminc/vagrant-ariadne/README.md

 When it's done, you can visit http://example.dev/ to view the demo website!

-### Booting
+### Booting an Ariadne project

-Ariadne can be used to boot a simple **demo** or an **Ariadne project**.
-Instructions for each are given in the following sections, but first we'll note a few general items that apply to any approach:
+If you already have an Ariadne project (basically a Chef cookbook), you can boot that instead of the demo.

+Either place the Ariadne project in the `cookbooks-projects` folder, or run

+    $ rake "init_project[GITURL]" # don't forget the quotes!

+to clone the project at the specified [Git URL][git-url-docs] into the correct folder for you.
+Note that for your typing convenience, it will remove the prefix `ariadne-` from the folder name if it exists.

+Once the project is in place, run

+    $ project=FOLDERNAME vagrant up

+to spin up the project.
+The `project=FOLDERNAME` tells Chef which folder in `cookbooks-projects` to use for the final provisioning step.

+### After booting

-- After the demo or project-specific VM has spun up, here are several commands that might be useful:
+After the demo or project-specific VM has spun up, here are several commands that might be useful:

-        $ rake send_gitconfig                    # Send your personal gitconfig to VM
+    $ rake send_gitconfig                  # Send your personal gitconfig to the virtual machine.
-        $ vagrant ssh-config >> ~/.ssh/config    # OPTIONAL: Adds entry to ssh config
+    $ vagrant ssh-config >> ~/.ssh/config  # Adds an entry to your ssh config.

-- The `vagrant up` command will take quite some time regardless, but it will take longer on the first run, as it must download a basebox VM image, which can be several hundred MB.

-#### Demo

-If you'd like to spin up the demo site (currently a simple Drupal install), just run this command:

-    $ vagrant up

 Congratulations!
 You now have a configured server image on your local machine, available at http://example.dev!